-In the Spring of 2016, the Company carried out a 925-line kilometre Versatile Time Domain Electro Magnetic ("VTEM") airborne geophysical program over the Property.
-The airborne survey successfully identified 18 high priority anomalies and prompted an expansion of the claims by an additional 104.3 square kilometres.
-The Savant Lake property is now 187.8 square kilometres in size..
+In the spring of 2016, the Company carried out a 925-line kilometre Versatile Time Domain Electro Magnetic ("VTEM") airborne geophysical program over the Property.
+The airborne survey identified 18 priority anomalies and prompted an expansion of the claims by an additional 104.3 square kilometres bringing the claim block to 187.8 square kilometres.

-In August 2016, the Company commenced a detailed field program to include mapping and sampling with the aim of verifying gold bearing anomalies.
-The initial field program was completed in September with results announced in October.
+In August and September 2016, the Company completed a detailed field program to include mapping and sampling with the aim of verifying gold bearing anomalies.
+The results of the program were announced in October.